beatngu13/docs/docs/recheck/usage/configuration.md

 When executing your tests on a CI, it may not be straightforward to access the created reports.
 For this we offer a way to [upload](../../recheck-web/tutorial/upload-test-reports-to-rehub.md) your reports to ***rehub*** so that you can easily update your Golden Masters.

+If the upload of the report fails (e.g connectivity issues, timeout, ...), ***recheck*** will try to re-upload the report, provided that the report contains differences.
+If the upload still fails after a specified number of attempts, the causing error is thrown.
+The upload will not be retried if the report has no differences and all exceptions will be silenced, so the test can continue to run.

+!!! warning
+    The upload or re-upload of the report is aborted after 5 minutes after the initial upload request.

 ### Using Filters

 Per default, we load the `recheck.ignore` files as specified in [filters](filter.md).
 Thus, the `suiteName` is a required dependency to be evaluated before, so that the filters are loaded from the correct Golden Master.